pianomanfrazier/pianomanfrazier/README.md

 - Learning to speak Portuguese, fluent in Mandarin Chinese
 - Ask me about fermenting jalapeños
 - I love to hike the mountains of Northern Utah
-- I'm currently reading *The Choice* by Dr. Edith Eva Eger
+- I'm currently reading *Crime and Punishment* by Fyodor Dostoevsky

 ### My Writing